 Where are the Solar Jobs?

 As the solar industry continues to expand, job opportunities exist all across the country.
 Some states, however, are ahead of the curve.
-According to the State Solar Jobs Census, the top 10 states for solar employment in 2016 were California, Massachusetts, Texas, Nevada, Florida, New York, Arizona, North Carolina, New Jersey, and Colorado.
-States that have the highest percentage of veterans working in the solar sector include Texas, Oklahoma, and Utah.
+According to the State Solar Jobs Census, the top 10 states for solar employment in 2019 were California, Florida, New York, Massachusetts, Texas, Arizona, Colorado, Nevada, Ohio, and North Carolina.
+States that have the highest percentage of veterans working in the solar sector include Georgia, Iowa, and Texas.